misund/hex-to-rgba/README.md

-'hex-to-rgba' turns an old-fashioned css hex color value string into a rgb() string.
+`hex-to-rgba` turns an old-fashioned css hex color value string into an rgb() string.

 If you specify an alpha value, you'll get a rgba() string instead.